proxia-mes/interfaces/README.md

         ├───extern
         └───...

-##extern directory
+##"extern" directory

-All external modules called by our PROXIA-MES system are described in this directory.
+All external modules called by the PROXIA-MES system are described in this directory.

 ## Naming convention
 No naming convention, only lowercase with dash